 - Run in autocommit false mode, execute a number of inserts in one transaction, and then explicitly issue a commit. - If your application allows an initial load into the table, you can use the import procedures to insert data into a table.
 Derby will not log the individual inserts when loading into an empty table using these interfaces.
-See the Derby Tools and Utilities Guide Guide for more information on the import procedures.
+See the Derby Reference Manual and the Derby Server and Administration Guide for more information on the import procedures.